kaylynvaldezscott/Project-3/README.md

 Next, we began creating visualizations to map our previous Airbnb data from Project 1, and the new webscraped wikipedia landmarks.
 To see code for JavaScript mapping, visit file labeled "logic.js".
-On this map, the user is able to select what they woul like to see with a layer menu.
+On this map, the user is able to select what they would like to see with a layer menu.
 They can select seeing the Airbnb's in NYC, or the major landmarks that have descriptions available.
+The difference in map is also visible by the varying colour in markers.